Learn what it takes to become a CRNA.

 Once you’re on the job, you’ll spend a great deal of time with patients.
 The day-to-day work of a nurse anesthetist includes:

 Many CRNAs also take on administrative duties such as ordering medications, managing finances, and training new staff.
 They might act as instructors for development courses, hold positions with state boards of nursing, or be involved in organizations that set standards for the medical field.

-According to the U.S. Bureau of Labor Statistics (BLS), the average nurse anesthetist salary is listed at $169,450, with the top 10% percent earning more than $200,000 per year.
-Compare that to the average wages for other APRNs and it’s clear that nurse anesthetists have by far the highest earning potential in the field.
+According to the 2022 U.S. Bureau of Labor Statistics (BLS), the median annual salary for nurse anesthetists is $203,090.
+Compare that to the median wages for other APRNs and it’s clear that nurse anesthetists have by far the highest earning potential in the field.

-Another option for advancement is to find work in the settings that report the highest salaries for their CRNAs.
+Another option for advancement is to find work in the settings that report the highest salaries for CRNAs.
 Of the top employers, both general medical/surgical hospitals and outpatient care centers list salaries that are greater than the national average.
-The state where you work can affect what you make as well, with Montana, Wyoming, California, and Oregon all noting average annual wages of more than $200,000.

 Your geographic location can affect what you make as well.
 Salaries in the top 10 metro areas have four cities with median pay over $200,000, according to the BLS’ Occupational Employment Statistics.